HealthInformaticsUT/EstonianOMOPMappings/death_attributes/README.md

 This directory contains translations of various death-related code sets to OMOP CDM standard concepts.

-Below is a brief description of each code set and the corresponding CSV files located in this directory.
+Below is a brief description of each code set, along with the corresponding CSV files located in this directory.

 All mappings in these CSV files were created using the OHDSI tool [Usagi](https://ohdsi.github.io/Usagi/).